gui1117/ruga/GDD.md

 * begin sound
 * quit sound
-* ambiant sound for ball, laser and monsters.
+* ambiant sound for ball, laser and monsters. two laser one for lasers and one for the laser in collision with de character
 * character walk sound ?

 * sounds